Pallas's cat: Behaviour and ecology

 Pallas's cat is solitary.
 Of nine Pallas's cat kittens observed in captivity, only the two males scent marked by spraying urine.

 Pallas's cat uses caves, rock crevices and marmot burrows as shelter.
 In central Mongolia, 29 Pallas's cats were fitted with radio collars between June 2005 and October 2007.
 They used 101 dens during this time, including 39 winter dens, 42 summer dens and 20 dens for raising kittens.
-The summer and winter dens usually had one entrance with a diameter of 15.6 to 23.4 cm.
+The summer and winter dens usually had one entrance with a diameter of 15.6–23.4 cm.
 They resided in the summer dens for 2–21 days, and in the winter dens for 2–28 days.
 Summer and maternal dens were close to rocky habitats with little direct sunlight, whereas winter dens were closer to ravines.
 The home ranges of 16 females varied from 7.4 to 125.2 km2.
 The home ranges of nine males varied from 20.9 to 207.0 km2 and overlapped those of one to four females and partly also those of other males.
 The sizes of their home ranges decreased in winter.

 In an unprotected area in central Mongolia, Pallas's cats were mainly crepuscular between May and August, but active by day from September to November.
 Pallas's cats recorded in four study areas in the western Mongolian Altai mountains were also active during the day, but with a lower frequency at sites where livestock was present.

 Hunting and diet

 Pallas's cat is a highly specialised predator of small mammals, which it catches by stalking or ambushing near exits of burrows.
 It also pulls out rodents with its paws from shallow burrows.
-In the Altai Mountains, remains of long-tailed ground squirrel (Urocitellus undulatus), flat-skulled shrew (Sorex roboratus), Pallas's pika (Ochotona pallasi) and bird feathers were found near breeding burrows of Pallas's cats.
-In Transbaikal, it preys on Daurian pika (Ochotona dauurica), steppe pika (O. pusilla), Daurian ground squirrel (Spermophilus dauricus) and young of red-billed chough (Pyrrhocorax pyrrhocorax).
+In the Altai Mountains, remains of long-tailed ground squirrel (Urocitellus undulatus), flat-skulled shrew (Sorex roboratus), Pallas's pika (Ochotona pallasi), and bird feathers were found near breeding burrows of Pallas's cats.
+In Transbaikal, it preys on Daurian pika (Ochotona dauurica), steppe pika (O. pusilla), Daurian ground squirrel (Spermophilus dauricus), and young of red-billed chough (Pyrrhocorax pyrrhocorax).

-Scat samples of Pallas's cat collected in the bufferzone of Khustain Nuruu National Park in central Mongolia contained foremost remains of Daurian pika, Mongolian gerbil (Meriones unguiculatus), Mongolian silver vole (Alticola semicanus) and remains of passerine birds, beetles and grasshoppers.
-Brandt's vole (Lasiopodomys brandtii) dominated in the diet of Pallas's cats in Mongolia's Sükhbaatar Province after the irruptive growth of this vole population during 2017 to 2020.
+Scat samples of Pallas's cat collected in the bufferzone of Khustain Nuruu National Park in central Mongolia contained foremost remains of Daurian pika, Mongolian gerbil (Meriones unguiculatus), Mongolian silver vole (Alticola semicanus), and remains of passerine birds, beetles, and grasshoppers.
+Brandt's vole (Lasiopodomys brandtii) dominated in the diet of Pallas's cats in Mongolia's Sükhbaatar Province after the irruptive growth of this vole population during 2017–2020.

-Scat found in Shey-Phoksundo National Park contained remains of pika species and of woolly hare (Lepus oiostolus).
+Scat found in Shey-Phoksundo National Park contained remains of pika species and of woolly hares (Lepus oiostolus).
 Remains of a cypriniform fish were found in Pallas's cat scat in Gongga Mountain Nature Reserve.
+Its diet in Sanjiangyuan National Nature Reserve consists foremost of plateau pika (Ochotona curzoniae), with Himalayan marmot (Marmota himalayana) and Blyth's vole (Neodon leucurus) representing less than 14%.